Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Twist your body towards the direction of the hand being placed on the opposite knee and look behind you.

-Unlike other twists, I love this particular pose because it’s not that intense for the pelvic region provided you thread carefully with it.
+Unlike other twists, I love this pose because it’s not that intense for the pelvic region, provided you tread carefully with it.

 The Bridge Pose